skinnyrad/Pyneapple_Tools/README.md

 ## pull_reports.py

 The script pulls the latest recon scan data and the current Pineap Activity Log and stores this data in a json file in the Pyneapple_Tools folder.
-The file is store in the form of date_time_report.json.
+The file is stored in the form of date_time_report.json.

         python3 pull_reports.py